cludden/app-container/README.md

 };
 ```

+## Plugins

+We can use special syntax to use plugins that support additional functionality.

-Lastly, we can use special syntax to bulk load modules that match a pattern as an object.
+The `all!` plugin can be used to bulk load modules that match a pattern as an object.
 ```javascript
 // in foo.js
 export const inject = {